StrawberryChocolateFudge/worklinks/index.md

     makes a deposit.
     The job can be either accepted and the worker gets payed or the client may start a dispute and get a refund with the help of the manager.

-    Software developer recruiters can conduct their businesses completely on-chain.
     There is an ERC-20 governance token called DWORK.
     It’s sold via the crowdsale contract.